nlesc-sherlock/emma/README.md

 The infrastructure is a collection of machines which must be reachable by ssh.
 The machines must be prepared/constructed by either [preparing cloud virtual machine](cloud.md) or [constructing using Vagrant boxes](vagrant.md).
 Once the machines are prepared the servers are provisioned using [Ansible](https://www.ansible.com/), an automation tool for IT infra-structure.
-To install it and configure it please read [ansible.md](ansible.md).

 The roles defined for Ansbile will create a platform with the following features:

 * [GlusterFS](gluster.md)
 * [Minio](minio.md)